Posted in Art. 8(3) InfoSoc, disconnecting injunctions, EU, in rem injunctions, innocent parties injunctions, internet access

 This case is also interesting from an another viewpoint.
 It really reminds in(famous) French disconnecting laws.
 Unlike HADOPI, however, this is a privately litigated disconnecting injunction.
 As Miquel also notes, the disconnected user can now still subscribe with other access providers.
 It has to be noted that legal basis makes it very difficult to invoke a disconnecting injunction at once (like with website blocking) against all the access provider in a country for instance.
 This is because the language of Art.
 8(3) requires that intermediaries services are used by a third party to infringe.
 Although difficult, it is not impossible to argue that other access providers were also used by the infringer.
 This is because file-sharers for instance, communicate the works to subscribers of other access providers.
 In this way, their services are used by the infringer to infringe as well (although in a different way).
 As a consequence, it would be possible to sue the subscribers access provider and at the same time also other access providers for a disconnection [I hope that I just did not give an advice to some zealous plaintiffs].

 Suing all the access provider in a country at once, however, would make such disconnecting injunctions even more problematic.
-Justifying them as to their proportionality in collision with other human rights would be extremely difficult, even impossible, also thanks to the Internet case-law of the ECHR
+Justifying them as to their proportionality in collision with other human rights would be extremely difficult, even impossible, also thanks to the Internet case-law of the ECHR.

 The Spanish case exhibits an another possible stream of litigations for the future.
 If a right to fair trail and proper consideration of proportionality won’t be embedded into the system of deciding about these injunctions, the injunctions can have a disastrous consequences.
 More disastrous than any website blocking injunctions ever had.